MCT-TeamProject-CO2/Documentation/Node-Server/API/v1/measurements/get.md

  - **delta** (default = 10)
     `Data to fetch of the last x amount of minutes.`
  - **start**
-    Timestamp from where to start getting measurements.
+    `optional` Timestamp from where to start getting measurements.
  - **end**
-    Timestamp till where you want to get the measurements.
+    `optional` Timestamp till where you want to get the measurements.

 ## Success Response